Ezekiel Stone Wiggins: Career and theories

 Wiggins predicted a number of storms in February 1883.
-The Auckland Star reported that Wiggins' prediction of a storm on the Atlantic March 7, 1883 came to pass "A severe gale, accompanied by a heavy fall of snow, has been experienced over the greater part of England.
+The Auckland Star reported that Wiggins' prediction of a storm on the Atlantic March 7, 1883, came to pass "A severe gale, accompanied by a heavy fall of snow, has been experienced over the greater part of England.
 Much damage has been caused on land by the wind and snowdrifts, and many disasters at sea are reported owing to the severity of the gale which raged along the coast."

 Wiggins predicted that a great storm would strike Earth between the March 9–11, 1883 with a theatre of its ravages India, the south of Europe, England and North America, and leading to the submerging of the lowlands of the Atlantic.
 He predicted that no vessel smaller than a Cunarder would be able to live in this tempest.
 Wiggins predicted that a great Hurricane and Tidal Wave would strike America on March 9, 1883.

 Wiggins advised the Canadian Minister of Marine and Lords of Admiralty that all vessels should be in safe harbours not later than March 5 since minor storms precede great ones.
-Some Canadians accorded the prophet credit for having made a fair prediction based on a severe storm on the 7th of March, a few days early of Wiggins' prediction of the 9th.
+Some Canadians accorded the prophet credit for having made a fair prediction based on a severe storm on 7 March, a few days early of Wiggins' prediction of the 9th.

-Wiggins explained that the severe snowstorm on March 7–8 was caused by one of planets moving into position to take part in great storm he predicted on 9th & 11 March.
+Wiggins explained that the severe snowstorm on March 7–8 was caused by one of planets moving into position to take part in great storm he predicted on 9th and 11 March.
 Wiggins predicted that the Northern Lights would precede his storm; The Aurora borealis was bright on March 8.
 On March 10 there was a light rain and hail followed by a gale in Halifax.

-After the storm failed to appear at Montreal, Quebec; Ottawa, Ontario, Halifax, Nova Scotia and Toronto, Ontario on March 9 and 11, fishermen complained about the Fishing industry losses stemming from keeping the Fishing fleet in port.
+After the storm failed to appear at Montreal, Quebec; Ottawa, Ontario, Halifax, Nova Scotia, and Toronto, Ontario, on March 9 and 11, fishermen complained about the Fishing industry losses stemming from keeping the fishing fleet in port.

 The Hull, England Fishing fleet was hard hit in a storm on March 9, 1883, losing 37 vessels and leaving 500 families destitute.
 Sydney Australia suffered a northerly buster, which fell short of the tidal wave and hurricane predicted by Wiggins.